PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 The following demos are based on relative-offset LoD.

-## Usage in a simple machine translation
+## Usage in a simple machine translation model
 Let's start from a simple machine translation model that is simplified from [machine translation chapter](https://github.com/PaddlePaddle/book/tree/develop/08.machine_translation) to draw a simple blueprint of what a sequence decoder can do and how to use it.

 The model has an encoder that learns the semantic vector from a sequence,